Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Preliminaries

-Additionally, we can assume that linear optical operations (which are at most quadratic in the field operators) can be performed on the modes, such as the displacement operations $e^{ \alpha a^\dagger + \alpha^* a }$ with $\alpha$ a complex number, phase delays (or phase-space rotations) $e^{-i\alpha a^\dagger a }$, squeezing operations $e^{\alpha a^2 -\alpha^{*}a^2}$, and beamsplitter operations $e^{(\alpha a^\dagger b - \alpha^{*}a b^{\dagger})}$ where $b$ is the creation operator acting on a different mode (although in this paper we are mainly interested in the single-mode case).
-We further assume that the qubit can be measured directly, but the oscillator can only be measured by entangling it with a qubit.
+\item \textbf{Qumode-exclusive}: we assume that linear optical operations (which are at most quadratic in the field operators) can be performed on the \qumode.
+This includes the \textit{displacement} operations $e^{ \alpha a^\dagger + \alpha^* a }$ for $\alpha \in \mathbb{C}$, \textit{phase delays} (or phase-space rotations) $e^{-i\alpha a^\dagger a }$, and \textit{squeezing} operations $e^{\alpha (a^\dagger)^2 -\alpha^{*}a^2}$.
+Qumodes can also be entangled with other qumodes via \textit{beamsplitter} operations $e^{(\alpha a^\dagger b - \alpha^{*}a b^{\dagger})}$ where $b$ is the creation operator acting on a different \qumode.
+In this work, we primarily focus on the single-\qumode~case.
+The multi-mode case with beamsplitters is discussed in \cite{C2QA_ISA,C2QA_LGT} but without the rigorous convergence bounds provided in the present work. \item \textbf{Qumode-qubit entangling}: there are several entangling operations between individual \qumodes~and qubits that widely appear in the circuit QED literature.
+Two common operations we consider are the \textit{conditional displacement} operation \cite{eickbusch2021fast} $e^{-i\sigma^z \otimes (\alpha a^\dagger + \alpha a)}$ and the \textit{Selective Number-dependent Arbitrary Phase} (SNAP) gate \cite{SNAP-PhysRevLett.115.137002} $e^{-i \sigma^z \otimes \sum_n\alpha_n \hat P_n }$, where $\hat P_n=|n\rangle\langle n|$ is the projector onto the $n$th Fock state. \end{enumerate} Note that, for clarity, we use uppercase letters for qubit-exclusive gates and lowercase letters for \qumode-exclusive or \qumode-qubit gates.
+For example, we use $S, X, H$ for qubit-exclusive gates and $\sigma^i$ notation for Paulis in hybrid gates.

-Finally, there are several entangling operations between oscillator and qubit that widely appear in the circuit QED literature.
-Two common ones are the controlled displacement operation \cite{eickbusch2021fast} $e^{-i(\alpha a^\dagger + \alpha a) \otimes \sigma^z}$ and the Selective Number-dependent Arbitrary Phase (SNAP) gate \cite{SNAP-PhysRevLett.115.137002} $e^{-i\sum_n\alpha_n \hat P_n \otimes \sigma^z}$, where $\hat P_n=|n\rangle\langle n|$ is the projector onto the $n$th Fock state.
-(In our paper, we refer to hybrid gates with $\sigma^i$ notation, while single-qubit gates like $S, X, H$ are capitalized).
-Here, for convenience, we focus on a different gate, which we name $\mathcal{S}_1$, which we assume we can implement without error.
-While this gate can be approximated with arbitrary fidelity using conditional displacements (see \cref{obtaining_s1}), in practice it can be implemented straightforwardly with OCT \cite{PhysRevX.4.041010,PhysRevA.91.043846,Rosenblum2018,Rosenblum2023}. \begin{define} For any $t>0$ and any positive integer cutoff $\Lambda$, we define $\mathcal{S}_1$ to be the unitary acting on the Hilbert space $\mathcal{H}_2 \otimes \mathcal{H}_{\Lambda}$ that has the following representation as a block-matrix
+Our compilation strategy describes operations in terms of qubit-exclusive gates and the $\mathcal{S}_1$ gate, a primitive \qumode-qubit entangling gate (\cref{defn:SX}). $\mathcal{S}_1$ is a useful ``block-encoding" primitive to compose complex gates because it embeds a first-order Fock operator in the off-diagonal blocks. ``Block-encoded" matrices refer to how ``blocks"/submatrices of a larger matrix can be expressed as an existing matrix.
+Block encodings are frequently used in quantum algorithm design \cite{martyn2021grand, camps_approximate_2020}.